HackYourFutureBelgium/Mentor-guide/getting-started.md

 - We divided everyone in our organization into teams, we have a teachers team, a team for every class etc. which all have different permissions.
 - We have a private repository where fellow teachers share their [teaching-tips-and-tricks](https://github.com/HackYourFuture/teaching_tips_tricks), if you are new to teaching or are just curious on what they think works well in class, take a look.
 - If you are teaching a certain module and would like to make changes on the contents of the repo, please create a branch with your name and your fellow teacher, like: `yourname_othername`.
 Our master branches are protected, if you would like to change something to the default module please make a PR.

-### Step-by-step guide for teaching

-A thorough description of how to get started with teaching can be found here: [Teacher's Guide](https://github.com/HackYourFuture-CPH/teaching-instructions).
-If you don't have access to this, please join the HackYourFuture CPH organisation or :arrow_right: :👨‍💻:

-**Any other questions?**:arrow_right: :👨‍💻:

-Have you checked out the [Teacher Timeline sheet](https://docs.google.com/spreadsheets/d/1uYSzLetZxhIUIlpk0Si3KgQ9I1-yniif37-Te_7X4j8/edit?usp=sharing) in the channel description of #mentorroom? <p>
-Aaaand have you filled out the [Mentor Skill sheet](https://docs.google.com/spreadsheets/d/1bvagz2DZkV44Hb5a0eATC7tip34o_F496FKVzzmjQGU/edit?usp=sharing)?
-(This helps us keep an overview of who is comfortable teaching what - and what your extra skills are.)